- The web installer reduces time and space and allows you to select specific devices, while the offline image is ideal for offline use.

 ./nombre_del_instalador.bin

-There's a warning you should remember: to get the launchers to appear in your Linux desktop menu, don't run the installer with sudo.
-If you do it as superuser, it is very possible that you will not see the shortcuts and you will have to start Vivado from the terminal..
+There's one warning worth remembering: to see the launchers in your Linux desktop menu, don't run the installer with `sudo`.
+If you do, you'll likely not see the shortcuts and will have to start Vivado from the terminal.

 When the wizard opens, you'll see the product selection.
-If you want Vivado, Vitis, and the entire package, select the first option, Vitis; if you only want Vivado, select only Vivado.
-Keep in mind that a full installation of tools and devices may require around 300 GB of free space..
+If you want Vivado, Vitis, and the entire suite, choose the first option, Vitis; if you only want Vivado, select only Vivado.
+Keep in mind that a full installation of tools and devices may require approximately 300 GB of free space.

-If you like quick summaries, this typical sequence will serve as a guide for a clean installation on Linux.
-It's a little reminder of what's essential:
+If you like quick summaries, this typical sequence will guide you through a clean Linux installation.
+It's a brief reminder of the essentials :

 VIVADO=./nombre_del_instalador.bin